-The female/internal condom is a thin pouch.
+The internal condom is a thin pouch.
 There is an outer ring on one end that helps to keep the condom from sliding inside the vagina or anus.
 There is an inner ring that sits inside the condom and helps to keep the condom inside of the vagina or anus.
 It is a barrier method of birth control and protects against pregnancy and STDs.
 It always come covered in lubricant.
-The female/internal condom covers more surface area then the male condom and can help protect against skin to skin transmission of STDs.
+The female/internal condom covers more surface area than the male condom and can help protect against skin to skin transmission of STDs.
 It is disposable and each one should only be used one time.
 Because they are made of nitrile and not latex, they can be good for people with latex allergies who are looking for a barrier method.

 How is it used?

 The female/internal condoms is easy to use once you get used to it.
 As with a male condom, you first want to check the expiration date.
 Then open the condom carefully.
 To use the female/internal condom for vaginal sex, squeeze the inner ring and slide it into the vagina like a tampon.
 Once it is inserted you can used two fingers to help push the condom in place inside the vagina.
 The condom can be inserted hours before sex but be sure the penis goes inside the condom and not to the side.
 Everyone’s body is different so it may hang out of the vagina a little bit.
 To use the condom for anal sex, remove the inner ring and use your fingers to insert the condom, leaving the other ring hanging out.
 It can also be placed over an erect penis and then inserted into the anus, similar to a male condom.
 To remove the condom, twist the outer ring and gently pull it out.
 Remember to throw it away.

 Where can I get it?